Halifax Dukes: 1970 season

-finished 6th (39pts) out of 19

 At first it had looked like the team might be more or less unchanged from the one that had finished 4th in 1969.
 There were high hopes that any of Kentwell, Jay, Sharpe and Gavros might make that final step into a fully fledged heat leader slot.
 It was then announced that Dennis Gavros's brother, Jimmy had been killed in a track crash at Rowley Park in Adelaide.
 Shortly after, Dennis announced his retirement from Speedway.
 The management persuaded New Zealander Colin Mckee to come back to England, after playing with Edinburgh, Hackney and Poole a few years earlier.

 Les Sharpe had made big scores against the visiting English tourists, and scored well almost everywhere, way ahead of previous seasons.
 It was almost the same with Greg Kentwell, who'd done well in the Australian Test Matches until suffering a bad ankle injury that curtailed his Winter racing.

 At the top of the team, Eric Boocock had been retained, and Dave Younghusband had been persuaded not to go to Newcastle, so the "engine room" looked intact.
 At the other end of the squad, junior Terry Lee was promoted full-time at the expense of the loyal Bob Jameson.
 He'd had a good season at Middlesbrough the previous year so there was every reason to think that he'd hold his own in the higher division.

 The start of the season went pretty well for the "Dukes", and it was immediately evident that the "new" Les Sharpe was going to be a real force to contend with, scoring well home and away in challenge matches.
 As feared though, Greg Kentwell was finding it harder to manage on his weakened ankle.